 Last Mile in a Software Project

-We built an App recently for a researchers team about helping other researchers to keep their projects in day.
+We built an App recently for a researchers team about helping other researchers to keep their projects up to date.
 Let's call this project ProRes.
 There was a problem with this project: we took so much time to finish it, and the quality wasn't the best as we were used to.
 We were wondering about this project and others we've built at Triângulos Tecnologia and we had some insights about the issues.

 The other projects aren't necessarily easier, they were as difficult as ProRes, but they took 4x less time than ProRes to be finished.
 The biggest difference was the order in which we executed the implementation.